scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Denial of Service Attacks {#dos-cp}

-DoS attacks, where attackers overload different parts of the IT infrastructure, may impede this process of retrieving missing cryptographic material.
+The beaconing process in the SCION control plane relies on control-plane communication: When ASes are propagating PCBs to downstream neighbor ASes, when they are registering PCBs as path segments at the core control services, or when they are looking up path segments at their own or a neighboring ISD's core, they constantly exchange control-plane messages with other ASes.
+DoS attacks, where attackers overload different parts of the IT infrastructure, may make it difficult to exchange these messages.

 SCION offers protection against volumetric DoS attacks, which aim to exhaust network bandwidth on links; in this case, ASes can switch to alternative paths that do not contain the congested links.
-Transport protocol attacks however, where the attacker tries to exhaust the resources on a target server by opening a large number of connections, may be more difficult to avoid.
+However, it may be more difficult to avoid transport protocol attacks, where the attacker tries to exhaust the resources on a target server, such as a control service server, by opening many connections to this server.
 Possible means to mitigate this kind of DoS attacks are basically the same as for the current Internet, e.g., geo-blocking or using cookies.